rahdiannn/rahdiannn/README.md

 - 👋 Hi, I’m @rahdiannn
-- 👀 I’m interested in ...
+- 👀 I’m interested JS,HTML,phyton, stackflow
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning phyton
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on //  not for now
-- 📫 How to reach me ...
+- 📫 How to reach me. maybe i will put my contacts number or social modia, whenever

 <!---
 rahdiannn/rahdiannn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.